privacyguides/privacyguides.org/docs/encryption.en.md

 We recommend storing a local recovery key in a secure place as opposed to utilizing iCloud FileVault recovery.
 As well, FileVault should be enabled **after** a complete macOS installation as more pseudorandom number generator ([PRNG](https://support.apple.com/guide/security/random-number-generation-seca0c73a75b/web)) [entropy](https://en.wikipedia.org/wiki/Entropy_(computing)) will be available.

-### Linux Unified Key Setup (LUKS)
+### Linux Unified Key Setup

 !!! recommendation

     ![LUKS logo](assets/img/encryption-software/luks.png){ align=right }

-    **LUKS** is the default full disk encryption method for Linux.
+    **LUKS** is the default FDE method for Linux.
 It can be used to encrypt full volumes, partitions, or create encrypted containers.

     [Visit gitlab.com](https://gitlab.com/cryptsetup/cryptsetup){ .md-button .md-button--primary }